 You’re eligible for services if you’ve been affected by COVID-19.
 That includes people who are currently sick with COVID-19 or had COVID-19 in the past.

 Call 1-833-453-0336.Language assistance is available.

 A local care coordinator will contact you to understand your needs and help you connect to resources and services.

 - What kind of assistance can I expect?

 Your local care coordinator will spend time getting to know you and understanding your needs.
 Then they will identify local resources available to support you, including health care, subsidized housing or child care, unemployment benefits, food assistance, and more.
 Services will vary by region.
 Care Connect Washington will provide the information you need in your preferred language.
 Care Connect services are available at no cost.

 - How long will it take before I receive assistance?

 Your regional care coordinator will make every effort to provide assistance within one day of receiving a referral.

 - How will you protect my information?

-Your care coordinator will confirm the information they get from the COVID-19 Information Hotline and ask about your needs.
+Your care coordinator will confirm the information they get from the call center and ask about your needs.
 Any information you share with your care coordinator remains confidential.
 The employees who provide care coordination services and the Department of Health will use the information to identify essential services that you may need.
 They will not share personal or private health information.